Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 - Warmup time: 600 seconds for regular season, 300 for qualifiers
 - CSTV Delay: 120 seconds

-**Tactical Pause**  🔴🔴 Input frá Símoni 🔴🔴
+**Tactical Pause**

 - 3 x 30 second tactical timeouts throughout regulation
 - 1 time outs are added when regulation ends.
 - 1 time out is added on next overtime
 - Maximum of 1 timeouts per overtime

-Tactical Pauses can be initiated either via the in-game menu or via the following game chat commands: 🔴🔴 Input frá Símoni 🔴🔴
+Tactical Pauses can be initiated either via the in-game menu or via the following game chat commands:

 - !timeout / .timeout
 - !tac / .tac

 Tactical pauses can be used at any time but will come into effect at the next freeze time, or immediately if called during a freeze time.

-**Technical Pause**  🔴🔴 Input frá Símoni 🔴🔴
+**Technical Pause**

 - 5 Minutes of technical pause

-Technical Pauses can be initiated via the following game chat commands:  🔴🔴 Input frá Símoni 🔴🔴
+Technical Pauses can be initiated via the following game chat commands:

 - !pause / .pause
 - !tech / .tech